Orangedrewce/Orangedrewce.github.io/README.md

 Target Audience

 This application is designed for the data-driven, self-coached athlete who are serious about optimizing performance, managing fatigue, and minimizing injury risk.
-The ideal user is someone who understands that progress isn't just about training harder, but training smarter.

 Specifically, this program would greatly benefit: